 How to Get from Chiang Mai to Chiang Dao

-There are a few transportation options depending on whether you are able to drive yourself in Thailand or prefer to be driven.
-The trip is roughly 70 kilometers long (from the north side of Chiang Mai’s Old City) and takes between one and a half to two hours depending on your speed and level of traffic.
+There are a few transportation options.
+They depend on whether you are able to drive yourself in Thailand or prefer to be driven.
+The trip is roughly 70 kilometers long from the north side of Chiang Mai’s Old City.
+It takes between one and a half to two hours depending on your speed and level of traffic.

 Car or Motorbike

-To get from Chiang Mai to Chiang Dao, depart from the Chang Puak Gate on the north side of the Old City’s Square Moat.
+To get from Chiang Mai to Chiang Dao, leave from the Chang Puak Gate on the north side of the Old City’s Square Moat.
 Follow Route 107 for roughly 70 kilometers and you will see marker signs in English for Chiang Dao.
 It’s that simple!

 If you are staying at the Nest 1 or 2, Malees Nature Lovers Resort, or Chiang Dao Hut, turn left at the major intersection marked by the yellow star on the map below.